Skip to content

 In addition to demonstrating health support in human clinical trials, this has been shown in-vitro (test tubes) to have excellent survival through the stomach acidity, as well as excellent ability to bind to the gut wall lining.
 These are two very important factors for a natural bacteria or live culture.
 The large amount of high quality and varied research really sets this strain apart from other types of acidophilus.
 After all, when buying acidophilus it is essential to look at the quality of the strain, and not simply buy a 'generic' acidophilus supplement!

-Healthcare professionals can learn more about different species and strains in our Probiotic Database.
+Healthcare professionals can learn more about different species and strains in our Probiotics Database.